Pattern formation in a coupled driven diffusive system: Discussion and conclusion

-In Sec.~\ref{sec:numer-int}, we numerically integrate the field equations.
-We find that the PSSETD2H method, detailed in the section and in Appendices~\ref{appx:pseudospectral} and \ref{appx:dealiasing}, is best suited for numerically integrating our particular equations, offering excellent precision and high performance at the cost of reduced flexibility in domain geometry.
-Moreover, dealiasing techniques are straightforward to implement, effectively minimizing errors from spatial discretization.
-This is particularly important in the presence of noise \footnote{In fact, we find that it is necessary to use a much finer mesh in space and time than the one we use in Sec.~\ref{sec:numer-int} to numerically integrate an equation of type \eqref{eq:eom} with a noise of moderate intensity, $\sigma \approx 10^{-2}$, without recurring to dealiasing techniques.}.
-Interestingly, we found no references in literature that describe these methods in detail, leading us to believe that such a description (and application) could be useful, particularly in the active matter context, since the non-reciprocal Cahn-Hilliard and active model B equations are analogous to Eq.~\eqref{eq:eom-final}.
+In Sec.~\ref{sec:numer-int}, we integrate the field equations numerically.
+We find that the PSSETD2H method is best suited for this task \footnote{Interestingly, we found no references in literature that describe these methods in detail, leading us to believe that such a description (and application) could be useful, particularly in the active matter context, since the non-reciprocal Cahn-Hilliard and Active Model B equations are analogous to Eq.~\eqref{eq:eom-final}}.
+Dealiasing techniques are straightforward to implement, effectively minimizing errors from spatial discretization, which is particularly important in the presence of noise \footnote{In fact, we find that it is necessary to use a much finer mesh in space and time than the one we use in Sec.~\ref{sec:numer-int} to numerically integrate an equation of type \eqref{eq:eom-final} with a noise of moderate intensity, $\sigma \approx 10^{-2}$, without recurring to dealiasing techniques.}.
 The remainder of Sec.~\ref{sec:numer-int} provides a qualitative overview of the continuum stochastic field theory, with minimal emphasis on quantitative analysis.
 A central aspect is that noise plays a crucial role in reproducing the features observed in previous studies.
-In the low-density regime, we take advantage of the previous perturbative calculations \cite{DWRLG2} and adopt the previously-derived nonlinear coupling values.
-Under these conditions, we observe not only a discontinuity in the structure factors $S_{\pm}(\mathbf{q})$ at the origin but also a peak in the charge fluctuation structure factor $S_-(\mathbf{q})$ at a nonzero wavevector along the drive direction, an indicator of the microemulsion phase.
+We observe not only a discontinuity in the structure factors $S_{\pm}(\mathbf{q})$ at the origin but also a peak in the charge fluctuation structure factor $S_-(\mathbf{q})$ at a nonzero wavevector along the drive direction, an indicator of the microemulsion phase.